avelino/awesome-go/README.md

 * [go-relax](https://github.com/codehack/go-relax) - Framework of pluggable components to build RESTful API's.
 * [go-rest](https://github.com/ungerik/go-rest) - Small and evil REST framework for Go.
 * [goa](https://github.com/raphael/goa) - Framework for developing microservices based on the design of Ruby's Praxis.
+* [Golax](https://github.com/fulldump/golax) - A non Sinatra fast HTTP framework with support for Google custom methods, deep interceptors, recursion and more.
 * [Golf](https://github.com/dinever/golf) - Golf is a fast, simple and lightweight micro-web framework for Go.
 It comes with powerful features and has no dependencies other than the Go Standard Library.
 * [Gondola](https://github.com/rainycape/gondola) - The web framework for writing faster sites, faster.
 * [gongular](https://github.com/mustafaakin/gongular) - Fast Go web framework with input mapping/validation and (DI) Dependency Injection.